128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 21. Place a check the acknowledgment check box and  click **Launch Instances**.
 22. If an onboarding configuration was not provided in step 16, follow the steps in the [Manual Onboarding](#manual-onboarding) section.

-## Session Smart Router Deployment
+## Session Smart Conductor Managed Router Deployment

-Use the following guide to deploy a BYOL Session Smart Router in AWS.
+Use the following guide to deploy a BYOL Session Smart Conductor Managed Router in AWS.

 ### Requirements